catseye/SixtyPical/README.markdown

 to the same address.
 (This is, however, not yet implemented, and may not be implemented for a while.)

+### Pseudo-Instructions ###

+Along with instructions which map to the 6502 instruction set, SixtyPical supplies some instructions which are slightly more abstract and powerful.
+For lack of a better term, I'm calling them "pseudo-instructions" here.
+(But I would really like a better term.)

+In a macro assembler, these pseudo-instructions would be implemented with macros.
+However, macros, being textual-substitution-based, are a pain to analyze.
+By providing the functions as built-in instructions, we can easily work them into the type system.
+Also, there are some macros that are so common and useful that it makes sense for them to be built-ins, with standardized, prescriptive names.

+Such pseudo-instructions are:

+*   `copy`, which copies a value from one storage location to another.
+    This is a typesafe way to copy 16-bit `word`s and `vector`s.
+    In the future, it may handle 8-bit values and immediate values too.
+*   `save`, which is not yet implemented.
+Intended to be used in `with` blocks when you want to save a value but you don't want to use the stack.
+Pairs well with block-level temporary `reserve`d addresses.

 ### "It's a Partial Solution" ###

 SixtyPical does not attempt to force your typed, abstractly interpreted